 If, after completing all calculations, you still have more than the median income for a household of your size in California, the law presumes that your prospective bankruptcy is abusive.
 However, you may overcome that presumption by showing special circumstances that justify additional expenses or adjustments of current monthly income for which you have no reasonable alternative, such as a serious medical condition or a call to active duty in the Armed Services.

 Even if you pass the means test or show special circumstances in spite of failing it, the court must consider whether the totality of the circumstances of your financial situation demonstrates abuse before granting you relief.
 If you come to us for bankruptcy advice, and provide us with the necessary information, we will determine if you have a chance of qualifying for Chapter 7.

 Not all Chapter 7 filers need to take the means test.
 You are exempt if any of the following is true:

 Whatever your situation, we will help you comply with the means test requirement with the goal of establishing Chapter 7 eligibility.

 If you want to consider Chapter 7 bankruptcy, Gates Law Group, A Professional Corporation can give you dependable advice on the means test.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 We serve clients from our main office in Fresno and locations in Paso Robles and Visalia.